loco-rs/loco/docs/3_models.md

 ## Example model

-The life of a `rustyrails` model starts with a _migration_, then an _entity_ Rust code is generated for you automatically from the database structure:
+The life of a `loco` model starts with a _migration_, then an _entity_ Rust code is generated for you automatically from the database structure:

 ```